Feminine psychology: Motherhood vs. career

-According to a study conducted by Jennifer Stuart, A woman's past can influence how, or if, she chooses to balance her work and home lives.
+According to a study conducted by Jennifer Stuart, A woman's past may influence how, or if, she chooses to balance her work and home lives.
 Specifically, Stuart asserts that the primary determinant is a woman's "quality of her relationship with her mother.
-Women whose mothers fostered feelings of both warm attachment and confident autonomy may find ways to enjoy their children and/or work, often modifying work and family environments in ways that favor both".
+She suggests that women whose mothers fostered feelings of both warm attachment and confident autonomy may find ways to enjoy their children and/or work, often modifying work and family environments in ways that favor both".
+A similar concept to Stuart's is Mary Esther Harding and Carl Jung's idea of father-fixations in father-daughter relationships.
+Harding and Jung proposed that when women's early development revolves around a father figure, opposed to a mother figure, they experience issues with their psyches later in life such as shifts away from their innate psychic pattern, personality traits being developed on foreign ground, and problems with sexual instinct development.

-Working women sometimes make compromises in their careers so that they can balance paid work and motherhood responsibilities.
-These compromises include cutting back hours and accepting lower pay or lower job status, which can prevent women from becoming the top performers in the workplace.
+Working women sometimes adjust their careers so that they can balance paid work and motherhood responsibilities.
+These adjustments include cutting back hours and accepting lower pay or lower job status.

-According to Dr. Ramon Resa, mothers have to remember that "children are fairly resilient and will adapt to whatever changes are required.
+Dr. Ramon Resa suggests that mothers remember that "children are fairly resilient and will adapt to whatever changes are required.
 They are also astute at sensing unhappiness, disappointment, and apathy".